Setup: Labs

 - Any other information that is linked or linkable to an individual

-Payment card information (PCI) refers to any information related to payment cards (such as credit or debit cards) that can be used to process transactions.
+Payment card information (PCI) refers to any information related to payment cards (such as credit or debit cards) designed to be used to process transactions.
 PCI typically includes, but is not limited to:

 - Primary Account Number (PAN): The full credit or debit card number.